Skip to main content

 Creating and funding a wallet

-2. Switch the wallet to use the Ghostnet testnet instead of Tezos Mainnet.
-Ghostnet is a network for testing Tezos applications where tokens are free so you don't have to spend real currency to work with your applications.
+2. Switch the wallet to use the Shadownet testnet instead of Tezos Mainnet.
+Shadownet is a network for testing Tezos applications where tokens are free so you don't have to spend real currency to work with your applications.

 3. From your wallet, get the address of your account, which starts with tz1.
 This is the address that applications use to work with your wallet.

-4. Go to the Ghostnet faucet page at https://faucet.ghostnet.teztnets.com.
+4. Go to the Shadownet faucet page at https://faucet.shadownet.teztnets.com.

-5. On the faucet page, paste your wallet address into the input field labeled "Or fund any address" and click the button for the amount of tez to add to your wallet.
+5. On the faucet page, connect your wallet, or paste your wallet address into the input field labeled "Fund any address" and click the button for the amount of tez to add to your wallet.
 20 tez is enough to work with the tutorial contract, and you can return to the faucet later if you need more tez.

-It may take a few minutes for the faucet to send the tokens and for those tokens to appear in your wallet.
+Depending on the amount you requested, it may take a few seconds or minutes for the faucet to send the tokens and for those tokens to appear in your wallet.

 You can use the faucet as much as you need to get tokens on the testnet, but those tokens are worthless and cannot be used on Mainnet.